 Our secure online payment system allows you to pay your licensing fee.
 Debit and credit card details are encrypted and are not retained in the system.
 The server on which they're held has been certified for security.

 If you're unable to make an online payment, complete the form and contact us to arrange an alternative payment option, you may be charged £55 on top of your licensing fee for the administration costs in processing your payment.

-If you're unable to make an online application, contact us for a paper copy.
+If you're unable to make an online application, email email@example.com for a paper copy.
 You may be charged a £218 administration fee (this includes the £55 fee for an alternative way to pay).

 Completing the form

-There is information and advice available on the application portal on licensing generally and specifically to help you complete the form accurately.
+Information and advice is available on the application portal on licensing generally and specifically to help you complete the form accurately.